LuuizAlves/LuuizAlves/README.md

 ### Heeello World 🌎🪐
-- 💻 Computer Studant
+- 💻 Computer Studant!
-- 🚀 Developer and Passionate about Programming
+- 🚀 Developer and Passionate about Programming!
 - 👽 May the Force be With You!

 ### Skills